seanmcfeely/ace-metrics/README.md

         One way to do this would be to create a daemon service that can run and continuously update the pivot tables.
 This will allow for near real-time access to the data and also lay a groundwork for real-time graphical metrics to eventually populate a dashboard.

         The pivot table metrics could run in memory in something like REDIS, as long as the metrics service is running.
-AND/OR.. a time-series database.. or explore more options.
+AND/OR.. a time-series database.. or storing metric results in ELK and using the update document feature if/when the data changes.

 #### TO-DO